Herons are a family of migratory birds found in many regions, including Virginia.

 Reddish egrets were once abundant in Virginia until an influx of hunters nearly caused their extinction around the early 1900s.

-Thanks to conservation efforts, their population has returned years later, but they are still classed as a species of special concern by the Department Of Environmental Quality.
+Thanks to conservation efforts, their population has returned years later, but the Department of Environmental Quality still classifies them as a species of special concern.

-Since then, numerous conservation projects have been set up to ensure their survival in Virginia, such as habitat preservation, nesting structures, and population monitoring programs.
+Since then, numerous conservation projects, such as habitat preservation, nesting structures, and population monitoring programs, have been established to ensure their survival in Virginia.

-Overall the reddish egret is an integral part of our natural heritage here in Virginia, whose importance should not be overlooked considering its place on our endangered species list.
+Overall, the reddish egret is an integral part of our natural heritage here in Virginia, and its importance should not be overlooked, considering its place on our endangered species list.

-Their importance goes beyond just providing us with something nice to look at; these majestic types of herons in Virginia play an important role in maintaining healthy habitats for a wide range of wildlife.
+Their importance goes beyond providing us with something nice to look at; these majestic herons in Virginia play an important role in maintaining healthy habitats for a wide range of wildlife.

 2. Great Egret